-Hasbro shares boosted due to ‘Star Wars’ items
+Hasbro shares boosted due to ‘Star Wars’ toys

 Hasbro Inc. shares rose as much as 6.8 percent after quarterly earnings topped analysts’ estimates, boosted by demand for “Star Wars”-licensed toys and its own Nerf and Play-Doh properties.